macimas/macimas/README.md

-# The Guy Who Did It (a dumb story i made back in like 2018)
+# The Guy Who Did It

-Some guy named Steve said “I should go to a eating contest so i can have a new iPhone X that Apple created.”, And so he did.
+Some guy named Steve said “I should go to a eating contest so i can have a new **iPhone** X that Apple created.”, And so he did.

 He signed up for the application.
 All of the people who signed for the eating contest got to a meeting with the host of the eating contest.